-The Federal Trade Commission held the sixth session in its Hearings initiative, with two and a half days of sessions on November 6 – 8, 2018, to be held at American University Washington College of Law, in Washington, D.C.
+The Federal Trade Commission held the sixth session in its Hearings initiative, with two and a half days of sessions on November 6 – 8, 2018, at American University Washington College of Law, in Washington, D.C.

 The hearings examined the role that data play in competition and innovation and will also consider the antitrust analysis of mergers and firm conduct where data is a key asset or product.

-The Commission invites public comment on these issues, including the questions listed below.
-Comments are due January 7, 2019.
+The Commission invited public comment on these issues, including the questions listed below.
+Comments were due January 7, 2019.
 If any entity has provided funding for research, analysis, or commentary that is included in a submitted public comment, such funding and its source should be identified on the first page of any submitted comment.

 - What is “big data”?
 Is there an important technical or policy distinction to be drawn between data and big data?